 6. Restart your computer.

-If you're seeing this error on more than one website, your computer may have issues connecting to your network.
+If you see this error on more than one website, your computer may have issues connecting to your network.
 A restart could help.

 7. Restart your network.